Are twins genetic? And what else could influence your chances of having twins? We take a look at the science behind multiple births.

 And your genes don’t seem to influence your chances of having identical twins at all.

-If you’re already the mama of twins — or you have a set on the way — we have a Peanut group specially for you.
+If you’re already the mama of twins—or you have a set on the way—we have a Peanut group especially for you.

 See you there!